Rabindranath Tagore Biography: Early Life, Education, Works and Achievements

 Rabindranath Tagore: Established Shantiniketan

-His father bought a huge land for meditation and named it as Shantiniketan.
+His father bought a huge land for meditation and named it Shantiniketan.
 Debendranath Tagore founded an 'Ashram' in 1863.
-In 1901, Rabindranath Tagore established an open air school.
-It was a prayer hall with marble flooring and was named as 'The Mandir'.
+In 1901, Rabindranath Tagore established an open-air school.
+It was a prayer hall with marble flooring and was named 'The Mandir'.
 It was also named 'Patha Bhavana' and started with only five students.
-Classes here were held under trees and followed traditional Guru-Shishya method of teaching.
-This trend of teaching revival the ancient method of teaching which proved beneficial when compared with modernised method.
+Classes here were held under trees and followed the traditional Guru-Shishya method of teaching.
+This trend of teaching revived the ancient method of teaching which proved beneficial when compared with the modernised method.
 Unfortunately, his wife and two children died and he left alone.
 At that time he was very disturbed.
-At the mean time, his works started growing and became more popular amongst the Bengali as well as foreign readers.
-In 1913, he gained recognition and was awarded the prestigious Nobel Prize in Literature and became Asia's first Nobel Laureate.
+In the meantime, his works started growing and became more popular amongst the Bengali as well as foreign readers.
+In 1913, he gained recognition and was awarded the prestigious Nobel Prize in Literature, and became Asia's first Nobel Laureate.
 Now, Shantiniketan is a famous University town in West Bengal.

 Rabindranath Tagore: Literary Works

 Japajog: Published in 1929, His novel is a compelling take on marital rape.

 Nastanirh: Published in 1901.
 This novel is about relationships and love, both requited and unrequited.